OrionJoshi/DevOps/README.md

 The total project code wiill be stored in central repository It is very easy to setup and easy to use.
 CVS,SVN,Perforce,Clearcase,TFS etc...

+### Limitations:

+1. The total code stored at a single place(center repository) Single point of failure.
+   If Something goes wrong....recovery is very difficult.

+2. All checkout and commit operations will be performed by connecting with remote central repository server. i.e. all developers should be connected with central repository.
+   If network outages(down),version control wont be available for the developers developers.

+ Bank---->Server down
+3. All checkout and commit operations will be performed by connecting with remote central repository server.
+The operations will be performed over the network and performance is low.

+4. IF huge numbers of developer or number of files increases then organizartion of central repository is a bit difficult.